A loss discounting framework for model averaging and selection in time series models: Examples

-We use a set of G10 currencies to evaluate the model performance, namely: Australian dollar (AUD), the Canadian dollar (CAD), the euro (EUR), the Japanese yen (JPY), the New Zealand dollar (NZD), the Norwegian krone (NOK), the Swedish krona (SEK), the Swiss franc (CHF), pound (GBP) and the US dollar (USD).
+We use a set of G10 currencies: Australian dollar (AUD), Canadian dollar (CAD), euro (EUR), Japanese yen (JPY), New Zealand dollar (NZD), Norwegian krone (NOK), Swedish krona (SEK), Swiss franc (CHF), pound (GBP) and US dollar (USD).
 All currencies are expressed in terms of the amount of dollars per unit of a foreign currency, i.e. the domestic price of a foreign currency.

-The data sample runs from November 1989 to July 2020.
-This is a more up-to-date data set than the one used in similar studies, but similar in length.
-Some studies, like \citet{DellaCorte2012} or \citet{kouwenberg_markiewicz_verhoeks_zwinkels_2017}, consider the data beginning from 1973.
-However, we note that the data samples from the 1970s and 1980s can vary between data providers and the available quotes are of lower quality than the newer data.

-In terms of the macroeconomic fundamentals we consider the following: \begin{itemize} \item Uncovered Interest Rate Parity (UIP) which postulates that, given the spot rate $S_t$, the expected rate of appreciation (or depreciation) is approximately:
+The data is monthly\footnote{If month end data was not available, it was substituted with the beginning of the month data or monthly average.
+These substitutions were unavoidable for some of the data in the 1980s.
+See Appendix \ref{a:data} for more details.} and runs from November 1989 to July 2020.
+This is a more up-to-date data set than the one used in other studies, but similar in length.\footnote{\citet{kouwenberg_markiewicz_verhoeks_zwinkels_2017}, consider the data beginning from 1973.
+However, data samples from the 1970s and 1980s can vary between data providers and the available quotes are of lower quality than the newer data.
+For example, due to illiquidity of financial instruments.
+The details concerning the data sources and any proxies used are presented in the data Appendix \ref{a:data}.} We use the macroeconomic fundamentals: \begin{itemize} \item Uncovered Interest Rate Parity (UIP) which postulates that, given the spot rate $S_t$, the expected rate of appreciation (or depreciation) is approximately:

 where $i_t$ is the domestic and $i^{*}_t$ is the foreign interest rate corresponding to the time horizon $h$ of the return\footnote{In this context we use the 1 month deposit rates.
 Theoretically, one should use the 1 month rates from the appropriate cross-currency curves.
-However, we assume that the difference between the deposit rates in two countries provides a good proxy for the interest rate differential.}. \item Long-short interest rate difference - the difference between 10 year benchmark government yield and 1 month deposit rate. \item Stock growth - monthly return on the main stock index of each of the G10 currencies/countries. \item Gold price - monthly change in the gold price. \end{itemize} The interest rate difference and stock growth factors were previously used by \citet{wright2008bayesian}, although, there the author used the annual stock growth as opposed to monthly.
-In this research we also introduce the change in gold price as a predictor.
-The gold prices act as exogenous non-asset specific factors, whereas UIP and INT DIFF are asset specific.
+However, we assume that the difference between the deposit rates in two countries provides a good proxy for the interest rate differential.}. \item Long-short interest rate difference - the difference between 10 year benchmark government yield and 1 month deposit rate. \item Stock growth - monthly return on the main stock index of each of the G10 currencies/countries. \item Gold price - monthly change in the gold price. \end{itemize} The data is standardised based on the mean and standard deviation calibrated to an initial training period of 10 years.